HWilliams64/python_12_week/README.md

      the practical implementation of the module's topics.

 3. Practice Folder:
-   - The "practice" folder within each module consists of notebooks that contain example problems related to the topics covered in that module.
+   - The `practice` folder within each module consists of notebooks that contain example problems related to the topics covered in that module.
    - These notebooks offer practice exercises to solidify your understanding of the concepts and improve your problem-solving skills.